FP&A should guide all significant decisions a company makes.

 Well, you don't.
 You make trade-offs.
 Often, the full picture emerges after everybody has made their case.

-Strategic budgeting unifies the business's direction.
+Strategic budgeting based on financial forecasts unifies the business's direction.
 It accounts for different scenarios and projects a desirable end state for the compass.
-It uses finance to set priorities and guardrails.
+It uses financial models to set priorities and guardrails.

 What's in the budget is just as important as what's not in the budget.